Information on Industrial Injuries

 One thing all of these conditions share is that they can have a hugely debilitating effect on the lives of those unlucky enough to be suffering from them.
 If you've developed any of these conditions and feel that this may be due to negligence on the part of your employer, you may well be in a position to seek compensation.
 Any or all of these conditions could result in long term medical treatment, a loss of earning power, and a need to specially adapt the place in which you live.
 Bearing all of this in mind, it's only right that the person or company responsible should bear the cost.

 If you call us on 0808 115 0700, or contact using the online claim form at the top of the page, our trained advisers will note down the details of your case and give you an honest evaluation of whether you have grounds to seek compensation.
-If you do, our expert solicitors will use all of their skill and experience to build the strongest possible case on your behalf, on a 'no win no fee' basis to ensure access to justice and your retention of all awarded compensation.
+If you do, our expert solicitors will use all of their skill and experience to build the strongest possible case on your behalf, on a 'no win no fee' basis to ensure access to justice doesn't cost you a fortune.

 Work Injuries Compensation News